zzzprojects/docs/dapper-tutorial.net/pages/third-party-libraries/third-party-library.md

 However, there are some downsides as well:

-- Your code depends of the library
+- Your code depends on the library
 - If you have a bug or need help, you will not always have the support you want

-There are many more advantages/disadvantages but using a third-party library or not is a lot of personal choices.
+There are many more advantages/disadvantages but using a third-party library or not is a lot of personal choice.
 Some developers prefer to control their code, while others prefer to keep their code simple and simply use tools built for their requirements.

 ## Third-Party Library Overview